wk642/contact-list-app/README.md

 - [ ] create a scroll bar with alphabets.
 - [ ] have a button to scroll all the way back up.
 - [ ] add localstorage or session storage so that the emoojis don't change when refreshed
+- [ ] allow users to select their own contact image
 ## SPIKE DOC <a name="spike"></a>
 - [ ] research how to add local or session storage